muell16/domibusConnector/domibusConnector/domibusConnectorWebAppModule/src/site/markdown/tomcat_deploy.md

 Edit the xml and change the data-source according to your needs.
 Don't forget to put the according jdbc driver jar into the tomcat libs folder.

 Restart your tomcat.
-Now at the startup tomcat detexts the new context configuration and loads this configuration.
-Initializes the datasource and also deploys the domibusConnectorTomcatStarter.war from the specified path (docBase).
+During startup tomcat dedects the new context configuration and loads it.
+Tomcat initializes the datasource connection and also deploys the domibusConnectorTomcatStarter.war from the specified path (docBase).
 Als the specified parameters are put into the servlet context and are available to the starting application.